vscandeira/dio_lab_android_app_eletric_car/README.md

 App developed during DIO's (Digital Innovation One) Android training

 ## TO-DO
-+ Follow the training path
++ Finish favorites implementation:
+    - Refactor it to save on the external database
 + Think of more complex functionalities:
     - Login/Logout and Register
     - Admin and common users